khaliddosari/Raqeeb/Docs/status.md

   WebSocket and the monitor feed all have to live in the same process to see each other.
 - A Volume named `raqeeb-state` holds the graph checkpoints, the SQLite incident database and uploaded frames.
 Without it, a paused incident would vanish the moment the container recycled.
 - Credentials come from the Modal secret `raqeeb-secrets`, built from `.env` values.
-Change one with `modal secret create raqeeb-secrets --force KEY=value ...`, which replaces the whole secret, so pass every key again.
+  `modal secret create raqeeb-secrets --force` replaces the whole secret, and Modal never shows values back, so anything you leave out is lost.
+The least error-prone way is a copy of `.env` with `PUBLIC_BASE_URL` changed to the Modal URL and `ROBOFLOW_API_KEY` removed, passed with `--from-dotenv <file>`; delete the copy afterwards.
+- The CLI must be logged in to the **`khaliddosari2014`** workspace, which is where the app, secret and volume live.
+Check with `uv run modal profile current` before deploying.
 - `max_containers=1`, deliberately.
 The monitor fan-out is per process; a second container would serve a dashboard that never sees the call it is watching.
 - `min_containers=0`, so it scales to zero and the first request after idle takes about ten